 The ship was converted into a torpedo or submarine support ship in 1972.
 For that purpose a large crane was installed on board in order to recover used exercise torpedoes out of the water.
 The ship supported Dutch submarines and often joined them in English and Norwegian waters.
 When a submarine had launched exercise torpedoes, these floated to the surface at the end of their run.
 It was the task of the Mercuur to recover these and prepare for reuse.
 Following the conversion to torpedo support ship, she was also given a new name: Hr.Ms.
 Mercuur.
 That was no coincidence: It is by Dutch naval tradition that every torpedo supportship bears this name.
 The name signal also changed from M886 to A856.
 The M stood for Minesweeper, the A for Auxiliary.

 Museum ship in Vlissingen

 The Mercuur came to Vlissingen in August 2017.
-After a major overhaul – during which it was made completely asbestos-free on behalf of the Dutch Navy Authorities – it was officially transferred to our foundation by the Dutch navy.
+After a major overhaul – during which it was made completely asbestos-free on behalf of the Dutch Navy Authorities – it was officially transferred to our foundation by the Dutch navy on behalf of the American Government.
 Since then, an enormous amount of work has been done to refurbish the ship and to again convert it into a museum ship.
 We are proud of all our sponsors, donors and volunteers who give our old lady a new future.